priority 3: Climate-neutral societies

 Four priorities & nine objectives

-The Programme is structured along four priorities, which in the years 2021-2027 guide partners in achieving the most when cooperating across borders.
+The Programme is structured along with four priorities.
+They guide partners in achieving the most when cooperating across borders.

 Priority 1